felangel/bloc/docs/flutterfirebaselogintutorial.md

 The events we defined are:

-`EmailChanged` - notifies the bloc that the user has changed the email
+`LoginEmailChanged` - notifies the bloc that the user has changed the email

-`PasswordChanged` - notifies the bloc that the user has changed the password
+`LoginPasswordChanged` - notifies the bloc that the user has changed the password

-`Submitted` - notifies the bloc that the user has submitted the form

 `LoginWithGooglePressed` - notifies the bloc that the user has pressed the Google Sign In button